dnsinogeorgos/ccmasker/README.md

 # CC masker

-This is an experimental lightweight tool, intended to be used as a filter with Rsyslog.
+This is a lightweight tool intended to be used as a filter with Rsyslog.
 It spawns a singlethreaded process and accepts log messages through stdin.
 Rsyslog will spawn more processes as needed, and expects to receive messages in the same order.
 If the message contains a PAN number, it returns the message with a masked PAN in a JSON key named "msg".
 Otherwise, an empty JSON is returned.

 For more information regarding the plugin nature of this tool:
 https://github.com/rsyslog/rsyslog/blob/master/plugins/external/INTERFACE.md#external-message-modification-modules
 https://github.com/rsyslog/rsyslog/blob/master/plugins/external/messagemod/anon_cc_nbrs/anon_cc_nbrs.py

-### False positives and version 2
+### False positives and rewrite
 Filtering for PAN data without context is a process prone to false positives.
-Further steps to reduce false positives are required and it's a tricky process due to variable length of matches.
+Further steps to reduce false positives were required and it was a tricky process due to variable length of matches.
-With version 2, I am testing/benchmarking, to strike a balance between optimizing for the matching and the non-matching path.
-The python v2 reduced the false positives by about 50% when audit logs were included and by more than 80% for http logs.

 ### Feedback
 This has been a learning excercise, constructive feedback is always appreciated.

 ### How to use
 Add the following to your rsyslog config and restart
 More information here https://www.rsyslog.com/doc/master/configuration/modules/mmexternal.html
 ```